German flag

 The "Saalfelder Feengrotten", where opened on May 31, 1914 after a merchant with the name of Adolf Müntzelburg had purchased the former mine and the spectacular caves have been discovered.

 I wish there would be a financially strong group who would open a part of the underground assembly plants for jet, fighters and missiles in the "Jonastal" during WWII.
 We all should be familiar with history and learn our lessons to become smarter and learn from our mistakes.
 I do not see any thing wrong in doing that.
-The colosseum in Rome is also not a monument for humanity and the pyramids in Egypt were also built by slave workers.
+The Colosseum in Rome is also not a monument for humanity and the pyramids in Egypt were also built by slave workers.
 It only has to be done in the right way.

 If you have decided to visit the fairy caves, please wear proper shoes - no high heels.
 You have to walk during the tour approximately 550 m or 600 yards and you must climb stairs.
 The tour takes about one hour.
 Protective clothing will be provided.